Rapinoe to the rescue as streaks fall for subpar USWNT at Sweden | Goal.com

 Naher came off her line on a corner kick but got nowhere near the onrushing Hurtig, who headed into an open net.

-Though she wasn’t the only player to blame (the team’s zonal marking setup did her no favors in that regard), Naeher still shouldn't come off her line like she did and not even come particularly close to the ball.
+Though she wasn’t the only player to blame (the team’s zonal marking setup did her no favors in that regard), Naeher still can't come off the line like she did if she's not going to even come particularly close to the ball.

 But just minutes later, Naeher showed why she won’t be in any danger of losing her starting role when she made a crucial save on Fridolina Rolfo, who was in alone and nearly doubled her side’s advantage.